-signal S : STANDARD.BIT_VECTOR (1 to 10);

-signal CLK1, CLK2 : TIME ;

-signal OUTPUT : WIRED_OR MULTI_VALUED_LOGIC;
+200 signal S : STANDARD.BIT_VECTOR (1 to 10); signal CLK1, CLK2 : TIME ; signal OUTPUT : WIRED_OR MULTI_VALUED_LOGIC;

-1-Signal ports of any mode are also signals.
-The term signal is used in this standard to refer to objects declared either by signal declarations or by signal port declarations (or to subelements, slices, or aliases of such objects).
-It also refers to the implicit signal GUARD (see 9.1), and to implicit signals defined by the predefined attributes 'ABOVE, 'DELAYED, 'STABLE, 'QUIET, and 'TRANSACTION.
-The term signal port is used to refer to objects declared by port declarations only.
+1-Ports of any mode are also signals.
+The term signal is used in this standard to refer to objects declared either by signal declarations or by port declarations (or to subelements, slices, or aliases of such objects).
+It also refers to the implicit signal GUARD (see 9.1) and to implicit signals defined by the predefined attributes 'DELAYED, 'STABLE, 'QUIET, and 'TRANSACTION.
+The term port is used to refer to objects declared by port declarations only.